bytecodealliance/regalloc.rs/docs/interface-proposal.md

 virtual->real mappings to the machine backend per instruction.
 Note that we must pass a "pre" map and a "post" map: a virtual register could have changed mappings across the instruction.

-Note that this function `map_regs` returns a new `Insn`, because the regalloc produces a new sequence of instructions as its final output;
-the original instructions are immutable.
-See below for more on this.

 Interface from RA to instructions: spills/fills/moves
 -----------------------------------------------------